nicholasadamou/react-iframe/README.md

 ## Getting Started

-React iFrame is a simple react component that lets you add headers to a iframe.
+React iFrame is a simple react component that lets you add headers to an iframe.
 It's super light-weight and requires no external dependencies!

 ## Installation